Inbibo/adonisfx_docs/docs/installation.md

 3. Append the path to the destination folder to the `MAYA_MODULE_PATH` environment variable.
 Check the next sections for more information.
 4. Launch Maya and load AdonisFX from Windows > Settings/Preferences > Plug-in Manager.

-### Configure Environment

 When Maya starts up, it evaluates all paths pointed by the `MAYA_MODULE_PATH` environment variable to search and load modules like AdonisFX.
 In order to allow Maya to find AdonisFX, that environment variable has to include the path where the AdonisFX.mod file is located.

 AdonisFX is distributed for Maya 2022, 2023 and 2024.
 If you have multiple Maya versions installed, make sure to [download](https://inbibo.co.uk/adonisfx/downloads) the right AdonisFX build and configure the environment to point to the right AdonisFX version.
 Remind that multiple versions of AdonisFX can be installed, but only one can be loaded at a time.

+### Configure Environment

 There are two different methods of configuring this variable: Setting the value in the `Maya.env` config file; or setting the value in the system to be permanent.
 In the following sections we explain these two methods for Windows and Linux.

-#### Configure Environment On Windows

-##### Method 1: Maya.env
+#### Method 1: Maya.env on Windows

 The Maya.env file is version dependent.
 It means that every instance of Maya will evaluate the environment file associated to its version.

 The default location of this file is `drive:/Users/username/Documents/maya/%MAYA_VERSION%`.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Windows "Maya.env" file location.](/images/windows_maya_env_file_location.png)